LakshminarasimhaR/gmcf-website/contact.md

 ## Contact Us

-Curious about the science of managing zoo animals, professional development of zoo professional, or monitoring wild animals populations?
-Let’s connect!
-Drop us a line at <a href="mailto:gmcf@gmcf-india.org">gmcf@gmcf-india.org</a>.
+Have questions about the science of managing zoo animals, enhancing professional skills, or monitoring wildlife populations?
+Contact us at <a href='mailto:gmcf@gmcf-india.org'>gmcf@gmcf-india.org</a> to explore how we can help.